Special representatives of complexified K\"ahler classes: Motivation and results

 Our main speculation here concerns the question of whether mirror symmetry for Fano pairs, after suitable compactification, can be made compatible with versions of $K$-stability and the corresponding partial differential equations, in particular the cscK equation with $B$-field \eqref{modelEqIntro}.
 As will be clear from the discussion, it is indeed necessary to allow a nontrivial $B$-field in general.

 Let

 be a mirror Fano pair as in \ref{MirrorSec} above (see \cite[Section 2.1]{KatzKontPant} for full details).
-Following \cite[Section 2.1]{KatzKontPant}, we consider a \emph{tame} compactification $f\!: Z \to \PP^1$ of the map $w\!: Y \to \C$ (see \cite[Definition 2.4]{KatzKontPant}).
+Following \cite[Section 2.1]{KatzKontPant}, we consider a \emph{tame} compactification $f\!: Z \to \PP^1$ of the map $w\!: Y \to \C$, where $Z$ is a smooth projective variety containing $Y$ as the complement of a suitable divisor (see \cite[Definition 2.4]{KatzKontPant}).
 Such compactifications have been studied in depth.
 For example, if $X$ is a smooth Fano threefold, a Calabi-Yau compactified Landau-Ginzburg model exists \cite{Przyjalkowski_CYLG}, i.e., for suitable K\"ahler parameters on $X$, we can choose $f\!: Z \to \PP^1$ to be a Calabi-Yau fibration, with $-K_{Z} \sim f^{-1}(\infty)$.
-This compactification is unique only up to birational equivalence.
+This compactification is only unique up to birational equivalence.

 Assume that the complexified K\"ahler class on $Y$ is in fact a real K\"ahler class $[\omega_Y]$. \begin{question} Characterise mirror pairs \eqref{MirrorPair}, for which the Landau-Ginzburg model $((Y, w), [\omega_Y], \Omega_Y)$ has the following stability property: a tame compactification $(Z, f)$ exists, together with a K\"ahler class $[\omega_Z]$ restricting to $[\omega_Y]$, such that the polarised fibration